 UMERC engines delivered by cargo ship.
-Ten engines called reciprocating internal combustion engines (RICE) will be delivered to a private dock in L’Anse, Michigan, by cargo ship at the end of May.
-The engines began their journey on the Palabora cargo ship, from Italy at the beginning of May.
-These units will then travel to the A.J.
-Mihm Generating Station in Baraga Township and the F.D.
-Kuester Generating Station in Negaunee Township ‒ another step in bringing the U.P. a long-term electric reliability solution.
+Ten engines, called reciprocating internal combustion engines (RICE), were delivered to a private dock in L’Anse, Michigan, by cargo ship May 31.
+The engines began their journey on the Palabora cargo ship from Italy at the beginning of May.
+After arriving at the dock, a crane on board the Palabora lifted each engine separately off the ship and placed them onto a trailer.
+Each engine is 46 feet long and 20 feet tall and weighs 325 tons.

 Hauling engines to generation station sites.
+Seven engines will be delivered to the F.D.
+Kuester Generating Station in Negaunee in June, and three engines will be delivered to the A.J.
+Mihm Generating Station in Baraga in July.
 Specialized heavy-haul trailer trucks will deliver the engines to the generating stations.
 A single engine will be delivered at a time.
 This means that 10 hauling trips will occur from L’Anse to the generation stations.
-The deliveries to Baraga will use a single truck and a single 100-foot long trailer with 160 tires.
-The deliveries to Negaunee are much larger and entail three trucks and a 192-tire, dual-trailer assembly with what amounts to a structural cradle in between.
+The deliveries to Baraga will use a single truck and a single 100-foot long trailer with 160 wheels.
+The deliveries to Negaunee are much larger and entail three trucks and a 192-wheel, dual-trailer assembly with what amounts to a structural cradle in-between.
 The engine rides on the cradle section.

 Engines stored.
 After delivery at the job sites, the engines will be placed on timbers for temporary storage until the engine hall building is enclosed.
-At that point, the contractor will re-mobilize and move the engines the short distance to the engine hall building.
+At that point, the contractor will remobilize and move the engines the short distance to the engine hall building.
 This is anticipated in the fall.